1. Understanding the problem and requirements

 2. Improving the flows

 I was asked to design based on a structure and function screen created by the project manager.
-So firstly I wireframed the site structure and user sign up process to clearly understand the user flows and the interactions between each pages.
+So firstly I wireframed the site structure and user signup process to clearly understand the user flows and the interactions between each page.